-- Simultaneous Multiplex Analysis 5 mononucleotide markers
+- Simultaneous multiplex analysis of 5 mononucleotide markers

-- Compatible with all current ABI genetic analyzer models 310/3130/3500, Nanofor-05
+- Compatible with all modern models of genetic analyzers 310/3130/3500, Nanofor-05

 - Support for data analysis in GeneMapper Software, Genemarker